endless-sky/endless-sky/README.md

 For full installation instructions, consult the [Build Instructions](https://github.com/endless-sky/endless-sky/wiki/BuildInstructions) wiki page.
 Some additional information may be found in the "readme-developer" text file.

 # Contributing
 As a free and open source game, Endless Sky is the product of many peoples' work.
 Contributions of artwork, storylines, and other writing are most in-demand, while there is a loosely defined [development roadmap](https://github.com/endless-sky/endless-sky/wiki/DevelopmentRoadmap).
-Those who wish to contribute are encouraged to review the [wiki](https://github.com/endless-sky/endless-sky/wiki), and to post in the [discussion discord](https://discord.gg/ZeuASSx).
+Those who wish to contribute are encouraged to review the [wiki](https://github.com/endless-sky/endless-sky/wiki), and to post in the [community discord](https://discord.gg/ZeuASSx).

 # Licensing
 Endless Sky is a free, open source game.
 The [source code](https://github.com/endless-sky/endless-sky/) is available under the GPL v3 license, and all the artwork is either public domain or released under a variety of Creative Commons licenses.
 (To determine the copyright status of any of the artwork, consult the [copyright file](https://github.com/endless-sky/endless-sky/blob/master/copyright).)